cely-tools/Cely/README.md

 What does Cely does for you?

 1. Simple API to store user creditials and information **securely**
+ - `Cely.save("SUPER_SECRET_STRING", forKey: "token", securely: true)`
-2. Manages switching between your app's Home Screen and Login Screen
+2. Manages switching between your app's Home Screen and Login Screen with:
+ - `Cely.changeStatus(to: .loggedIn) // or .loggedOut`
 3. Customizable starter Login screen(or you can use your login screen)

 What Cely **does not do** for you?